 Divisions and Academic Departments The five divisions into which the university is divided are listed below.
 Each division director is responsible to the dean of the faculty and supervises the various academic departments and programs in the division.

-1. Arts and Humanities:Art and Art History, the Classics, East Asian Languages and Literatures, English, German, Music, Philosophy, Religion, and Romance Languages and Literatures
+1. Arts and Humanities:Art and Art History, the Classics, East Asian Languages and Literatures, English, German, Music, Philosophy, Religion, and Romance Languages and Literatures, and Theater

-2. Natural Sciences and Mathematics: Biology, Chemistry, Computer Science, Geology, Mathematics, Physics and Astronomy, and Psychology
+2. Natural Sciences and Mathematics: Biology, Chemistry, Computer Science, Geology, Mathematics, Neuroscience, Physics and Astronomy, and Psychological and Brain Sciences.

 3. Social Sciences: Economics, Educational Studies, Geography, History, International Relations, Political Science, and Sociology and Anthropology